 When we published our Sue-per Bowl post, 2015 looked like it would be a good year for right of publicity claims brought by athletes.
 On January 6, 2015, the Ninth Circuit in Davis v.
-Electronic Arts held that the First Amendment did not compel dismissal of right of publicity claims brought by former NFL stars who appeared in the “historic teams” option of the Madden NFL computer game.
-However, things went downhill after that: other than Davis, the first six months of 2015 have not been kind to right of publicity claims in the sports world.
-Here is… More
+Electronic Arts held that the First Amendment did not compel dismissal of right of publicity claims brought by former NFL stars who appeared in the “historic teams” option of the Madden NFL computer game.… More

 Tag Archives: NBC